Orchid care is not complicated. It is just different from everything else you have grown.

 Orchids follow the same seasonal rhythm even indoors, and adjusting your care to match it makes a real difference.

 Summer (June to August): The most active growing season.
-Water every 7 to 10 days, fertilize monthly, and watch that she isn’t getting scorched by strong afternoon sun.
+Water every 7 to 10 days, fertilize monthly, and watch that it is not getting scorched by strong afternoon sun.
 Air conditioning can drop humidity quickly, so keep the pebble tray going in summer as well.

 Autumn (September to November): The most important season for reblooming.
-As indoor temperatures drop slightly at night, move her somewhere cooler near a window.
+As indoor temperatures drop slightly at night, move it somewhere cooler near a window.
 Stop fertilizing.
-This is the temperature differential she needs to initiate a new flower spike.
+This is the temperature differential the plant needs to initiate a new flower spike.
 Watch for a small green nub appearing between the leaves.

 Winter (December to February): Reduce watering to every 10 to 14 days.
 No fertilizing.
-If she’s in a heated room, keep the pebble tray going.
-Position her near the light but away from cold glass, cold drafts coming through a window frame can damage the leaves.
+If it is in a heated room, keep the pebble tray going.
+Position it near the light but away from cold glass; cold drafts coming through a window frame can damage the leaves.

 Common Problems and What They Mean